 I was one of several couriers installing items and material into this exhibition; others included:

 - The British Library

 - The Bibliothèque nationale de France

 In addition to the map of Singapore, the exhibition also utilised the Bute map.
 Our map was copied and used as the flooring for one section of the exhibition.
-I'll be honest when I say that took me a little time to get my head around it, as I felt like I was walking all over our own map- it really was very odd!
+It took me a little time to get my head around it, as I felt like I was walking all over our own map!

 The Map of Singapore has been gathering interest during its travels.
 The Singapore national education board have asked for our permission to reproduce the map in a standard primary school book, and the Prime Minister of Singapore has also requested permission to use our map during a speech.

 The exhibition opens on Friday 27th September and the final day is Sunday 22nd March 2020.
 So if you're travelling to Singapore during this time, the exhibition is well worth a visit!